hitanshijain/social_app1/README.md

       * followers of a user(unique users)
       * (email-based authorization for checking unique users)
       * followings of a user(an array of unique elements)

+> Note:- In the Next steps The, 1. and 2. have been fulfilled, and 3. logic for the recommendation engine has been brainstormed, which you can see when reading below and now we're proceeding to implement at least one recommendation system

-## Current Status of Rceommendation Systems:-
+## Current Status of Recommendation Systems as of 10/30/22:-

-The User form which helps to create a user profile by letting users input their data has been added in the UI of the social application aand now the users can add their interests and .
-The user Form Image is being shown below for reference:
+The User form which helps to create a user profile by letting users input their data has been added in the UI of the social application.
+The user Form Image added in the UI is being shown below for reference:

 ![WhatsApp Image 2022-10-31 at 1 02 25 PM](https://user-images.githubusercontent.com/44031169/199066034-3cf71858-0375-48a9-b9ee-6fdea8f0afcf.jpeg)